MattBubernak/4828_HW03_F15/Questions.md

 	at java.lang.Thread.run(Thread.java:745)
 ```

-As a result of the `IndexOutOfBoundsException`, the consumer thread was killed.
-This created a scenario where all the producer threads produced but there weren't enough consumer threads to empty the queue.
+As a result of the `IndexOutOfBoundsException`, the consumer thread was killed creating a scenario where all the producer threads produced but there weren't enough consumer threads to empty the queue.

 ```
 Producer 7 Produced: Product<190> on iteration 10